 Resilient and agile risk management advocates a constant sense of unease.
 Therefore, we should be mindful of what we do to counteract the overconfidence that is a side effect of the relative safety of any risk scenario.

 - a way to identify the capabilities a complex corporate socio-technical system must have to perform acceptably in everyday situations and during accidents.

 - A contrast to the classical risk assessment method, classical risk assessment methods such as PRA (Probability Risk Assessment) by showing how things can go right and what is needed for this to happen, rather than just demonstrating how things can go wrong

 - the ability to succeed during expected and unexpected conditions alike.

-At the Risk Management Day, we describe the risks as a holistic system and understand how the various functions are coupled and depend on each other.
+At Risk Management Day, we describe the risks as a holistic system and understand how the various functions are coupled and depend on each other.
 Large-scale corporate socio-technical systems, including IT systems and installations, have become rather complicated that they seriously challenge established corporate risk management methods.
-While resilience risk management may not provide all-ready-made answers to the new problems, it does help us see them more clearly, and give the basic principles from which sustainable solutions can be developed.
+While resilience risk management may not provide all-ready-made answers to new problems, it does help us see them more clearly, and give the basic principles from which sustainable solutions can be developed.

 At The Corporate Risk Management Day, we will provide guidance and showcase the best research, experiences, and risk applications across the following topics:

 - Consistency analysis of corporate systems and assets